 Create Facets

-You can add attribute facets to category pages in Site Builder, and you can use any attribute as a facet as long as it exists in the master catalog associated with your site and has Available as Filter & Sort enabled on the attribute definition.
+You can use any attribute as a facet as long as it exists in the master catalog associated with your site and has Available as Filter & Sort enabled on the attribute definition.

 Facet Value Order